-5.3.
-Special precautions for storage
+5.3 Special precautions for storage

 This veterinary medicinal product does not require any special storage conditions.

-After opening the blister, remaining half-tablets should be wrapped in aluminium foil and returned to the open blister for use within 7 days.
+Any unused half-tablets should be discarded immediately or returned to the open blister for use within 7 days.

 5.4 Nature and composition of immediate packaging